-This bread is known by many names: japanese milk bread, asian milk bread, Shokupan, Pai Bao and Tangzhong milk bread.
+This bread is known by many names: Japanese milk bread, Asian milk bread, Shokupan, Pai Bao, and Tangzhong milk bread.
 Whatever the name, this is the best and most fluffy bread you will ever make.

-A different pre-ferment in this hokkaido milk bread recipe
+A different pre-ferment in this Hokkaido milk bread recipe

-The last name listed is probably the most important, because that explains how the bread is made.
+The last name listed is probably the most important because that explains how the bread is made.
 It is made using a roux called Tangzhong, made from milk and flour.
 Essentially a custard without flavor.

 On top of that, part of the fluid is trapped in the dough.
-So even though this is a high hydration dough, it is not very hard to work with.
+So even though this is a high-hydration dough, it is not very hard to work with.

 You make Tangzhong by warming the milk and flour mixture in a pot.
-When it hits 65°C/149°F the starch molecules gelatinize, which is exactly what we want to happen.
+When it hits 65°C/149°F, the starch molecules gelatinize, which is exactly what we want to happen.

-The formula in this hokkaido milk bread recipe
+The formula in this Hokkaido milk bread recipe

 The pre-ferment is not a classic pre-ferment where you ferment part of the flour with either sourdough starter or yeast.
 It is actually a type of custard.
-The hydration is very large, because the idea here is to suck as much moisture into the flour as possible.
+The hydration is very high because the idea here is to suck as much moisture into the flour as possible.

-The doughs formula is the remaining part of the flour, the milk powder, salt, sugar, egg and the remaining fluids, in these proportions:
+The doughs formula is the remaining part of the flour, the milk powder, salt, sugar, egg, and the remaining fluids in these proportions: